ztchan/ztchan.github.io/index.md

 My book project <i>Alms and Influence</i> examines when economic inducements – such as foreign aid, large-scale investment initiatives, and discounted sales of natural resources – can buy influence abroad.
 I argue that inducements can be lucrative to not just the recipient but also the sender.
 This leads to what I call the <a href="https://ssrn.com/abstract=4789560" target="_blank"><i>inducement dilemma</i></a>: when a state profits from giving inducements, it will be less likely to cut them off, even when it does not receive any concessions.
 Consequently, the recipient has less incentive to concede, rendering the inducement ineffective in extracting concessions.
 For an inducement to be useful in extracting concessions, its credibility must come from the punishment for reneging, rather than the profit from delivering.
 I test these dynamics in China’s Belt and Road Initiative, the Marshall Plan, and Russia’s energy diplomacy in the 21st century.

-I hold a PhD in Politics from Princeton and have taught at Oxford and Georgetown.
-Before academia, I led an analytics team at Google and worked at the UN, World Bank, and OECD on development assistance, infrastructure financing, and energy policy.
+I hold a PhD in Politics from Princeton and have taught at Oxford, Georgetown, and the Institute for Qualitative and Multi-Method Research (IQMR).
+Before academia, I led an analytics team at Google and worked at the United Nations, World Bank, and OECD on development assistance, infrastructure financing, and industrial policy.

 ## Publications